Coding Speech through Vocal Tract Kinematics: Demonstration of Interpretability and Controllability of SPARC

-Unlike other high-dimensional neural coding, the proposed articulatory coding is highly interpretable and controllable.
-Interpretability is naturally granted by having a low-dimensional coding space, where each dimension corresponds to the physical articulator on the vocal tract.
-Furthermore, as the vocal tract articulation is the control space of speech production, the encoded articulatory features can be controlled with the same principle as how we produce speech.
-The control or modification of articulatory features then can be played back by the vocoder which functions as a physical simulation of the vocal tract articulation \cite{maeda1990compensatory, story2005parametric, birkholz2013prev_artsynth, birkholz2017manipulation, gao2024copysynthesis}.
-Here, we demonstrate these features with two cases.
+The proposed articulatory coding is highly interpretable and controllable, which is very unique compared to previous neural coding approaches.
+Interpretability is naturally granted as each feature represents a physical articulator on the vocal tract.
+Furthermore, the articulatory features can be controlled with the same principles that govern speech production.
+The control or modification of articulatory features can be played back by the vocoder, providing an audible feedback of the articulatory control.
+Together, SPARC can function as a physical simulation of vocal tract articulation \cite{maeda1990compensatory, story2005parametric, birkholz2013prev_artsynth, birkholz2017manipulation, gao2024copysynthesis}.
+Here, we demonstrate these features with two example cases.